Michael Sabatino: Career

 Sabatino also portrayed the role of sleazy tabloid editor J. T. Cornell from May to July 2006 on Passions.
 Cornell figured prominently in the Passions "Vendetta" storyline as Theresa Lopez-Fitzgerald sought him out in the hopes he would prove to Ethan Winthrop that his wife Gwen outed his true paternity.
 On October 5, 2006, Sabatino reprised the role of J. T. Cornell, as part of the "Passions Tabloid Truth" online mystery.
 The storyline ended with Cornell being killed off.

 Sabatino plays in the web series Venice: The Series alongside Chappell.
 He also wrote the song used in the funeral episode.

+In September 2024, Chappell announced that Sabatino had been diagnosed with Parkinson's disease.